vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 On 2023-12-23, I made a trip during the day, which was about 2 hours, and due to the timing of that trip and my need to eat after coming back, I couldn't find a good exercise slot.

+## 2023-12-24: halved run (running both ways) and skipped strength exercise due to timing issues

+On 2023-12-24, it was cold and dark when I left for my run, and I also needed to get back home soon for an appointment, so I did a halved exercise where I only went out half the distance but I ran both ways.
+For related reasons, I was not able to fit in strength exercises.

+There's now been an extended period without strength exercises, so I should make sure to not miss the next couple of times.